 The overall safety profiles of both treatment groups were similar with anemia, neutropenia and leukopenia being the most common adverse events reported; the typical toxicity profile of pemetrexed plus platinum regimen.
 The proportion of immune-related AEs (irAEs) was predominantly higher in the treatment group with sintilimab as compared to the placebo group (43.25% vs 36.6%) with an increased incidence of hypothyroidism, rash, and immune-mediated pneumonitis.
 These increased irAEs were mostly low grade with incidences of high-grade irAEs (3-5) similar between the two groups (5.6% vs 6.1%).

-In conclusion, the interim analysis of Orient-11 trial met its primary endpoint, and the data appear comparable to other chemoimmunotherapy studies, including KEYNOTE-189, which studied the addition of pembrolizumab to platinum plus pemetrexed regimen.
+In conclusion, the interim analysis of Orient-11 trial met its primary endpoint, and the data appears comparable to other chemoimmunotherapy studies, including KEYNOTE-189, which studied the addition of pembrolizumab to platinum plus pemetrexed regimen.
 Keeping in mind the caveats associated with cross-trial comparisons, longer follow-up from Orient-11 will be required to compare OS data between the trials.